 - The direct order/consent of a licensed physician, licensed physician's assistant or nurse practitioner, signed and properly filed with the school.
-The current prescription label on the container may serve as a physician's order and physician's orders may be electronically sent or mailed to the school. - Written consent of the parent/guardian for school nurse or personnel to administer the medication. - All medication is to be held in the original container in the nurse's office - Administrative Assistant and Office Manager are both trained in administering medication.
+The current prescription label on the container may serve as a physician's order and physician's orders may be electronically sent or mailed to the school. - Written consent of the parent/guardian for school nurse or personnel to administer the medication. - All medication is to be held in the original container in the nurse's office - In the absence of the nurse, trained health aides are able to administer medication.

 All medications sent to the school are to be secured in a locked cabinet under the supervision of the school nurse.
-Students are not to carry medication on their person.
-A nurse or trained staff member must be assigned to administer medication.
+Unless there is special permission from the physician and administrative approval, students are not to carry medication on their person.
 Proper documentation is kept on every dose given.